-In 1962 seven residents of Bath, Maine formed the Marine Research Society of Bath, which did business for years as the Bath Marine Museum.
+1962 – seven residents of Bath, Maine, formed the Marine Research Society of Bath, which did business for years as the Bath Marine Museum.
 In 1975, the name was changed to Maine Maritime Museum.

-1975 – the P&S Shipyard was donated by Mr. and Mrs. L. M. C. Smith.
+1975 – the Percy & Small Shipyard was donated by Mr. and Mrs. L. M. C. Smith.
 In 1981 Mrs. Smith also donated the adjoining Donnell House, a shipyard owner’s Victorian-era residence.
 The P&S Shipyard is the only intact shipyard site in the United States that built large wooden sailing vessels.

-1985 – the museum added an additional building on the shipyard campus to house its lobstering exhibit; this exhibit was completely redesigned and reinstalled in 2015 to become the new interactive Lobstering & the Maine Coast exhibit.
-Also in 1985, a long-standing relationship with the Grand Banks Schooner Trust was launched, allowing the schooner Sherman Zwicker to be a floating waterfront exhibit at the museum during each summer season until 2014, when the Grand Banks Schooner Museum sold her to restauranteurs in New York City for service as an oyster bar.
+1985 – the museum added a building on the shipyard campus to house its lobstering exhibit.
+Also in 1985, a partnership with the Grand Banks Schooner Trust allowed the schooner Sherman Zwicker to be a floating waterfront exhibit at the museum each summer until she was sold in 2014

-1989 – the museum built its three-story climate-controlled Maritime History Building, adjacent to and just south of the Percy & Small Shipyard, allowing all of its changing exhibits, collections storage, research library, gift shop, admissions desk and administrative functions to be in one major location.
+1989 – the museum built its three-story climate-controlled Maritime History Building, adjacent to the Percy & Small Shipyard, allowing all the exhibits, collections storage, research library, gift shop, admissions desk, and administrative functions to be in one location for the first time.

-1994 – the museum rebuilt the Deering Pier which allows us to provide dockage to larger visiting commercial and private vessels.
+1994 – the museum rebuilt the Deering Pier to provide dockage to larger visiting commercial and private vessels.

 1995 – the remains of the clipper ship Snow Squall arrived at the museum, housed in its own building near Deering Pier.

 2001 – the museum built an addition to the Maritime History Building, a special event facility called Long Reach Hall.
-This beautiful timber frame building is equipped with a full caterer’s kitchen.
 The following year the Visiting Yachtsmen’s Building was added to provide amenities for visitors arriving by boat.
-Ten guest moorings are available in season.

-2005 – the museum opened the William T. Donnell house to the public, periods rooms on the first floor showing the house as it looked in 1892.
+2005 – the museum opened the William T. Donnell house to the public, giving visitors the opportunity to see a shipyard owner’s home as it looked in 1892.

-2010 -the museum completed an acquisition of the Portland Harbor Museum (PHM), a smaller maritime museum located in Portland, acquiring the PHM collections and membership base and enabling expansion into the Portland area.
+2010 -the museum completed an acquisition of the Portland Harbor Museum (PHM), a smaller maritime museum located in Portland.

 2012 – the museum celebrates its 50th anniversary with a major exhibit and catalog of historical collections.

-2013 – the addition of the six metal masts of the Wyoming evocation were completed.
+2013 – the addition of the six metal masts of the Wyoming evocation was completed.
 The sculpture is 444’ long and the largest in New England.
-Maine Maritime Museum is named one of the top maritime museums in the world by Maritime Insights, a maritime industry publication.
+Maine Maritime Museum is named one of the top maritime museums in the world by Marine Insight.

-2015 – after 30 years since its original installation, the museum completely redesigned and expanded the content of its Lobstering & the Maine Coast exhibit to tell the full “trap to table” story of the Maine lobster industry.
+2015 – after 30 years since its original installation, the Lobstering & the Maine Coast exhibit is completely redesigned to tell the full “trap to table” story of the Maine lobster industry.

 2016 – thanks to a grant from the Merrymeeting Bay Trust, the museum purchased the cruise vessel Pied Piper, renaming it Merrymeeting in honor of the region’s ecological wonder, Merrymeeting Bay.